zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ## Post-install validation testing

-Regardless of the method you used to setup RabbitMQ, you should be able to control and use RabbitMQ.
+Regardless of the method we used to setup RabbitMQ in Kubernetes, we should now be able to control and test our RabbitMQ cluster.

-We will use [PerfTest](https://rabbitmq.github.io/rabbitmq-perf-test/stable/htmlsingle/), a testing suite bundled with RabbitMQ, to verify and measure performance of the system and perform failover testing.
+We will use [PerfTest](https://rabbitmq.github.io/rabbitmq-perf-test/stable/htmlsingle/), a testing suite bundled with RabbitMQ, to verify simulate broker-use, measure performance of the system and perform failover testing.

 ### Example RabbitMQ policy for H/A